Chering Dorjay: Bharatiya Janata Party

-Dorjay was elected President Bharatiya Janata Party Leh in 2013 to 2015, and he was elected as Member, Jammu and Kashmir Legislative Council from Leh (Kashmir Province) in March, 2015.
+Dorjay was elected president Bharatiya Janata Party Leh in 2013 to 2015, and he was elected as member, Jammu and Kashmir Legislative Council from Leh (Kashmir Province) in March, 2015.

-Later Mr. Dorjay was inducted as Minister of State in the PDP-BJP Coalition Government with independent charge of Cooperatives and Minister of State, Ladakh Affairs, J&K. Later he was inducted as Cabinet Minister and allocated with prestigious portfolio, Ladakh Affairs and Cooperatives Department.
+Later Dorjay was inducted as Minister of State in the PDP-BJP Coalition Government with independent charge of Cooperatives and Minister of State, Ladakh Affairs, J&K. Later he was inducted as Cabinet Minister and allocated with prestigious portfolio, Ladakh Affairs and Cooperatives Department.

 Dorjay is a man of dedication and devotion with the qualities of straightness-forwardness, honesty, agility and ethical values.
 He is having least interest for personal benefit.

 Doejay resigned from the post of President of BJP Ladhak on 3 May 2020 and also from the primary membership of party.